 “AT” – Abbreviation that stands for Appalachian Trail.

-Aqua blazing – Canoeing a portion of the trail.
+Aqua blazing – Canoeing or floating a portion of the trail.

 Backcountry – Area where no there are no maintained buildings or roads.
 An area that is remote, difficult to access, and undeveloped.